 This food blog monetization eBook by Oh My Veggies was the next resource that transformed my approach to blogging.
 Frustrated by making nickels and dimes from Google AdSense?
 Found a better ad network, but not happy with the low fill rate?
 This book is an easy-to-understand guide to solving that problem, among others – and will walk you through how to create additional income streams for your website beyond just advertisements.
 The proof is in the pudding: in June 2016 I met my goal (income report coming soon!) of making over $1,000 in one month from Yup, it’s Vegan, and this eBook is where it all started.

-Finally, if you’re looking to take your blog traffic to the next level, I recommend this food blog SEO eBook by Pickles n Honey.
+Note: in this section I previously recommended a book called SEO for Food Bloggers by Amanda Maguire.
 (What’s SEO?
-It’s Search Engine Optimization – the practice of designing your website and blog posts so that they appear highly in search results, especially Google).
-Organic traffic is so important for finding new readership and for mitigating the fickle tides of social media traffic.
-Amanda Maguire, the author of this book, was a Fortune 500 SEO specialist in her former life, so she knows her sh*t.
-This eBook is full of helpful tips for those who need help getting started with SEO.
+It’s Search Engine Optimization – the practice of designing your website and blog posts so that they appear highly in search results, especially Google.
+Organic traffic is so important for finding new readership and for mitigating the fickle tides of social media traffic).
+However, in 2019 the eBook contains a lot of outdated or plain ill-advised information and so I no longer suggest the book.